 Enforcement of a Child Arrangement Order

-A child arrangement order is a legal agreement approved by the court.
+A child arrangement order is a legal agreement approved by the court and if it is not followed one parent could take actions on the enforcement of a child arrangements order.
 The agreement is made between both parents confirming the child’s living arrangements and is based on the best interests of the child.

 A child arrangement order is often made when parents following a divorce are not amicable and are unable to reach an agreement between themselves in relation to the child.
 The child access order covers issues such as which parent the child with reside with and the contact arrangements with the non-resident parent.